-The Company's ability to provide services to its customers is also dependent upon the availability at reasonable prices of raw materials which the Company purchases from various suppliers, most of whom are located in North America and increasingly from overseas.
-The Company believes alternate suppliers exist for all required raw materials.
-The availability and supply of materials has been consistent in the past; however, in periods of high activity, periodic shortages of certain materials have been experienced and costs may be affected.
-In addition, disruptions to transportation networks and other disruptions to global supply chains may impact the Company's ability to deliver products and services to its customers.
+The Company's ability to provide services to its customers is also dependent upon the availability at reasonable prices of raw materials which the Company purchases from various suppliers.
+The Company believes alternate suppliers exist for all required raw materials and the availability and supply of materials has been consistent in the past; however, in periods of high activity, periodic shortages of certain materials have been experienced and costs may be affected.
+In addition, disruptions to transportation networks and other disruptions to global supply chains, such as those seen as a result of the floods in British Columbia or constraints on shipping and port capacity in North America in the latter half of 2021, may impact the Company's ability to deliver products and services to its customers.